 There are several movies in this franchise, but since they all tell a wholesome, integral story of Jack Sparrow, we have decided to group them together.
 No other pirate movie has been so successful as this franchise, and thanks to Johnny Depp’s amazing performance in the main role, Pirates of the Caribbean has become a part of modern popular culture and a phenomenon that is absolutely known to every modern cinephile.
-If you want to watch the movies, you can check out this guide on how to watch the Pirates of the Caribbean in order.

 2. Muppet Treasure Island

 Now, this is not your classic action-packed pirate movie, but Muppet Treasure Island is a fun pirate adventure that combines the Muppets with Robert Louis Stevenson’s classic novel Treasure Island.
 The Muppets are a part of modern pop culture, that much is known, and the whole cast has had a plethora of different adventures where they actually played different roles than their usual ones.
 Treasure Island is an example of how the Muppets can blend with almost every story and a great example of how one can enjoy a pirate setting even if it’s not an action movie filled with special effects.

 3. Treasure Island

 While we’re on Stevenson’s novel, Disney’s 1950 adaptation is a true classic of the pirate genre and by most standards, it is arguably the best pirate movie ever made.
 Sure, the movie doesn’t really have any amazing effects and the story is not as action-packed as that of the Pirates of the Caribbean, but that’s the charm of this movie, that simplicity that allows you to enter the world of Stevenson’s imagination and authentically live out the experience of a pirate treasure hunt and all it brings with it.

 4. Peter Pan